5 minute read

 3. If so, do we make effective use of it?

-4. How can we extract and query it?
+4. How can we extract and analyse it?

 Good data/bad data